All Episodes

 We know 70 contacts that he's had with Christopher Steele before and after the election.

-Uh, we know he's anti-Trump.
+We know he's anti-Trump.

-We know his wife worked for fusion GPS.
+We know his wife worked for Fusion GPS.

 I mean, can you get any more?